Sections of this article

 Examples include an advert for the “Colonial” by the Waltham Watch Company (an early American watchmaker), where they say how this watch is reliable and thin.
 Another ad from the Waltham Watch Company says how their watches “run with lasting regularity.”
 This ad talks about the practicality of the “strong nickel watch”:

-This Mappin and Web watch advert talks about the watch’s “reliability under trying conditions” and “silver case”, “luminous dial” and now it is “compensated and jeweled”:
+This Mappin and Web watch advert talks about the watch’s “reliability under trying conditions” and “silver case”, “luminous dial” and how it is “compensated and jewelled”:

 However, as consumer preferences evolved, after accuracy and reliability were taken for granted, watchmakers recognized the importance of connecting with their audience on a different level.
 Contemporary watch advertising has moved beyond the mere display of materials and specifications to convey a compelling narrative and emotional resonance.
 Brands now seek to tell a story, creating an immersive experience for consumers.